Roee-87/succinct_take_home/README.md

 # Succinct Code Assessment

-All code can be found in src/main.rs
+The library code can be found in src/lib.rs.
+I used main.rs to debug and inspect Node and Builder structs.

 ## Design approach for computation graph and nodes